jasonwong-lab/TMB/README.md

 ## Note

-The stand-alone R package can be downloaded at: https://github.com/jasonwong-lab/TMB/tree/master
+The stand-alone R scripts can be downloaded at: https://github.com/jasonwong-lab/TMB/tree/master